 It is important to focus on your own needs for a change instead of constantly putting others’ needs before your own.
 Even when it comes to choosing what to have for dinner, you’ll find that a person prefers it when their partner makes a choice.

-Maybe you’ve grown accustomed to having a passive role in a relationship, and you feel that your needs don’t matter.
+Maybe you’ve grown accustomed to having a passive role in a relationship, and you feel that you don’t deserve having your needs met.
 However, now is the time to identify your needs and vocalize to your partner what they are.

-14. Identify Something In Yourself You’d Like To Develop And Work At It Every Day
+14. Identify What You’d Like To Develop And Work At It Every Day

 It’s normal to feel like there’s so much to be done in your life in terms of self-improvement.
 But being a better person doesn’t involve being overly hard on yourself (it’s quite the opposite).